yangbh/Hammer/README.md

 sqlite3		# for local database
 MySQLdb
 beautifulsoup4	# for crawler
+#ipaddress	# for handling input ip
-ipaddress	# for handling input ip
+netaddr		# for handling input ip range
 ＃ used in plugins
-python-nmap	# for nmap scanning httplib		# for http request urllib urllib2 requests paramiko	# for ssh cracker pymongo		# for mongodb
+python-nmap	# for nmap scanning dnspython	# for dns zone transfer
+#httplib		# for http request
+urllib
+#urllib2
+requests
+paramiko	# for ssh cracker
+pymongo		# for mongodb